debate/debate-ai.com/readme.md

 Colab Research Sidebar - see if anyone else has ever tagged this article  and put in shared hive mind.
 Highlight keywords as the first step before underlining.

-ChatGPT - write extensions per card, generate keywords before reading article to help skim, write response to card using vector search of cards read in round, explain a chain-of-though reasoning to summarize topic as public service of debaters
+[ChatGPT 4.0 Plugin](https://github.com/openai/chatgpt-retrieval-plugin) - write extensions per card, generate keywords before reading article to help skim, write response to card using vector search of cards read in round, explain a chain-of-though reasoning to summarize topic as public service of debaters

 Crowdsourced Research - github shows people iterate faster and go deeper, deduplication, and card video games show cards can have scores and answer others